 Total depravity

-The fall deeply affects the human condition and its spiritual inability.
+The fall profoundly affects the human condition and its spiritual incapacity.

-What it is: The doctrine of total depravity affirms that sin has deeply affected the human person in all dimensions relevant to the relationship with God.
+What it is: The doctrine of total depravity affirms that sin has profoundly affected the human person in all dimensions relevant to their relationship with God.

-How the religion understands it: This does not mean that every human being is as evil as possible, but that no one, by oneself, can produce saving faith or restore oneself spiritually without the grace of God.
+How the religion understands: This does not mean that every human being is as evil as they could be, but that no one, by themselves, can produce saving faith or restore themselves spiritually without the grace of God.

-Context: This doctrine is one of the best-known formulations of classic Reformed soteriology.
+Context: This doctrine is one of the best-known formulations of classical Reformed soteriology.

 Supportive